-Mr. Dinesh Makhija, aged 52 years is the Promoter and Chairman & Managing Director of our Company.
+Mr. Dinesh Makhija, aged 51 years is the Promoter and Chairman & Managing Director of our Company.
 He has completed his Bachelor of Engineering (Mechanical) from University of Delhi in the year 1996.
 He has a work experience of more than 20 years in the field of Facility Management Industry.
 Mr. Dinesh being a first-generation entrepreneur started the proprietorship firm namely "Icon Facilitator" in the year 2002.
-Thereafter, in the year 2013, he incorporated the Company i.e. Icon Facilitators Private Limited.
-Under his leadership and with his strong vision, today our Company has 132 sites in North India.
+Thereafter, in the year 2013 he incorporated the Company i.e. Icon Facilitators Private Limited.
+Under his leadership and with his strong vision, today our Company has 134 sites in North India.
 Presently, he is responsible for business development, marketing and overall corporate strategy and planning.

-Ms. Pooja Makhija, aged 48 years is the Promoter and Director of our Company.
+Ms. Pooja Makhija, aged 47 years is the Promoter and Director of our Company.
 She has completed her B.A from University of Delhi in the year 1999.
 A highly accomplished Director with over 20 years of experience in corporate governance and internal controls.
 Known for her strategic vision and meticulous attention to detail, she leads the administration of our Company with a focus on enhancing operational efficiency and ensuring compliance with regulatory standards.
 Her expertise in oversight of payroll functions ensures that employees receive accurate and timely compensation, fostering a positive workplace culture.
 She has been a key member of our Company on all strategic decisions taken for verticals like marketing and business development.

-Mr. Kapil Khera, aged 49 years is the Whole-Time Director of our Company.
-He has completed his Bachelor of Commerce form University of Delhi in the year 1996 and obtained a degree of Bachelor of Law from Bundelkhand University, Jhansi in 2018.
-He is holding work experience of 25 years in the field of Facility Management Industry.
+Mr. Kapil Khera, aged 48 years is the Whole-Time Director and designated as Chief Financial Officer of our Company.
+He has completed his Bachelor of Commerce form University of Delhi in the year 1996 and obtained a law degree from Bundelkhand University, Jhansi in 2018.
+He is a Corporate Services Professional worked with companies like CBRE, Amway, Airtel, Religare and Idemia.
+He has a work experience of 25 years in the field of Facility Management Industry.